 Be careful not to let just anyone on your team.
 Whomever you decide to enlist should not throw fuel on an already burning flame.
-They should be able to leave their own emotions at the door and detach from the outcome.
-This is how lawyers do their job.
-They really have no personal investment in your divorce.
-They are there to help you move through the process.
-This is exactly what you need, someone who will help you move through this process and not stay stuck in it.
+This person should be able to leave their own emotions at the door and detach from the outcome.
+That’s how lawyers do their job.
+They have no personal investment in your divorce.
+They are there to help you move through the process, which is precisely what you need, someone who will help you move through this process and not stay stuck in it.

 I remember being in a constant fight and flight mode.
 There was no resting period because my mind was racing at all the possibilities.
 I was in protection mode.
-I was surviving and trying to navigate in a world I didn’t feel safe in.
-When we don’t feel safe everything gets turned inside out.
+I was surviving and trying to navigate through a world that didn’t feel safe.
+When we don’t feel safe, everything gets turned inside out.

-At this time what you need is tender loving care.
-Try and find things to do that will fill up your gas tank when you are on empty.
-Believe me, I know this is hard, but you have to find moments of joy between all the chaos.
+At this time, what you need is tender loving care.
+Try and find things to do that will fill up your gas tank when you are empty.
+I know this is hard, but you have to find moments of joy between all the chaos.
 Find things to do that will take your focus off the heaviness, even just for a moment.

 4. Use this time to reflect.
 I love the saying how you do anything is how you do everything.
 Those papers, documents, and orders made me feel powerless.
 This powerlessness didn’t just show up during the divorce process.
 It was there my entire life, and I was forced to face it when I had no other option.

 So, what else are you running from, and why?
 What else do you avoid?
 Do you avoid conflict at all costs?
 Are there other situations that you felt took your power away?
 It’s time to go deeper and see where else this is showing up in your life.

 5. Change your language!
 Your words carry so much power.
 Whatever you speak will become your reality.
 I want you to be very mindful of the words you are using that are describing your experience.